 What factors affect the lifespan?

 Tile roofs can last for an exceptionally long time if they’re taken care of properly.
 There are several factors that can affect how long they last, such as:

-Tile roofs must be maintained in order to reach their full potential lifespan.
-Maintenance includes removing leaves and debris from all valleys, cleaning gutters annually, cutting down trees directly above all roof lines, sealing any cracks in mortar/cement.
+Tile roofs must be maintained to reach their full potential lifespan.
+Maintenance includes removing leaves and debris from all valleys, cleaning gutters annually, cutting down trees directly above all roof lines, and sealing any cracks in mortar/cement.
 It also involves replacing tiles as needed.

 Extreme weather can damage any kind of roof, even the longest-lasting and most durable.
 This is made even more of an issue if there is a lack of ventilation.
 Florida’s hurricanes can damage the roof.
 The sun beating down on the tiles can also reduce their longevity.

 3. Damage to the Roof

 Damage to the roof can also impact its longevity if it’s not addressed and repaired.

 Damage to a roof can come from weather or impacts on the tiles.
 Trees or branches falling can damage tiles, as can someone walking on the roof.

 What are the benefits of a tile roof?

 Tile roofs provide a lot of advantages over other materials.
 They look nice and even though they’re expensive to install initially, they’re a good investment because of how long they can last.